 Under the slogan "Strengthen children's rights instead of demanding bans", employees of child rights organisations, trade unions, "Third World" solidarity groups, educational institutions and universities came together in November 1997 to form a Germany-wide project group which is committed to combating the exploitation of working children and to strengthening their position.
-The name ProNATs is composed of the Latin preposition "pro" (= for) and the Spanish abbreviation "NATs" ("Niños, Niñas y Adolescentes Trabajadores"), as some of the participants were already closely linked to the Latin American children's movements or work directly with them.
-In the course of several large projects, ProNATs took on the legal form of an association in August 2005, and shortly afterwards its non-profit status was granted.
+The name ProNATs was composed of the Latin preposition "pro" (= for) and the Spanish abbreviation "NATs" ("Niños, Niñas y Adolescentes Trabajadores"), as some of the participants were already closely linked to the Latin American children's movements or worked directly with them.
+In the course of several large projects, ProNATs took on the legal form of an association in August 2005, and was shortly afterwards granted non-profit status.
 Today, ProNATs has contacts with organisations of working children in over 50 countries worldwide.

 ProNATs opposes stereotypes of working children and "child labour", which are widespread in Europe and have almost exclusively negative connotations.
 The result: prohibitions and elimination of child labour are demanded from all sides without considering the consequences for the children concerned.
 Instead of generalisations, we advocate a differentiated assessment of the work of children.
 We take targeted action against exploitation and violence at the workplace of children and condemn the circumstances and conditions which violate the free will, self-determination and rights of working children.
 ProNATs therefore advocates the recognition of working children as individuals and as a social group, who also make an important contribution to their families and societies.